speedment/speedment-doc/pages/connectors.md

 | :------- | :--------------- | :------------------- | :------ |
 | SQLite   | org.xerial       | sqlite-jdbc          | 3.25.2  |

-Generally, SQLLite itself does not implement all features found on more full fledged database types.
+Generally, SQLLite itself does not implement all features found on more full-fledged database types.
 Limitations for the SQLite database includes, but are not limited to, the following:

 * Only one database connection can be allocated at any given time.
 This limits the use of multi-threaded database access and nested database procedures.
-* Default database column values must be explicitly excluded using [`FieldSet`](crud.html#selecting-fields-to-update) objects.
+* Default database column values must be explicitly excluded using `FieldSet` objects.
+Read more [here](crud.html#selecting-fields-to-update).

 ## Enterprise Connectors